-- Japan's economy is likely to continue expanding on the back of highly accommodative financial conditions and the effects of the government's large-scale stimulus measures, with the growth rates of overseas economies increasing moderately, and maintain growth at a pace above its potential mainly through fiscal 2018.
-In fiscal 2019, the economy is expected to continue expanding, although the growth pace is projected to decelerate due to a cyclical slowdown in business fixed investment and the effects of the scheduled consumption tax hike.2 - The recent developments in the consumer price index (CPI, all items less fresh food) have been relatively weak, excluding the effects of a rise in energy prices, mainly against the background that firms' wage- and price-setting stance has remained cautious.
-Reflecting such developments, a rise in medium- to long-term inflation expectations has been lagging behind somewhat.
+- Japan's economy is likely to continue expanding on the back of highly accommodative financial conditions and the effects of the government's large-scale stimulus measures, with overseas economies continuing to grow at a moderate pace, and maintain growth at a pace above its potential mainly through fiscal 2018.
+In fiscal 2019, the economy is expected to continue expanding, although the growth pace is projected to decelerate due to a cyclical slowdown in business fixed investment and the effects of the scheduled consumption tax hike. - The consumer price index (CPI, all items less fresh food) has continued to show relatively weak developments, excluding the effects of a rise in energy prices, mainly against the background that firms' wage- and price-setting stance has remained cautious.
 Nonetheless, medium- to long-term inflation expectations are projected to rise as firms' stance gradually shifts toward raising wages and prices with an improvement in the output gap continuing.
-As a consequence, the year-on-year rate of change in the CPI is likely to continue on an uptrend and increase toward 2 percent. - Comparing the current projections with the previous ones, the projected growth rates are somewhat higher.
-The projected rates of increase in the CPI are lower, mainly for the first half of the projection period. - With regard to the risk balance, risks to both economic activity and prices are skewed to the downside.
+As a consequence, the year-on-year rate of change in the CPI is likely to continue on an uptrend and increase toward 2 percent. - Comparing the current projections with the previous ones, the projected growth rates are more or less unchanged.
+The projected rate of increase in the CPI for fiscal 2017 is somewhat lower, but those for fiscal 2018 and 2019 are more or less unchanged. - With regard to the risk balance, upside and downside risks to economic activity are generally balanced, and risks to prices are skewed to the downside.
 On the price front, the momentum toward achieving the price stability target of 2 percent is maintained as the output gap is expected to continue improving and medium- to long-term inflation expectations are projected to rise gradually; however, the momentum is not yet sufficiently firm, and thus developments in prices continue to warrant careful attention. - As for the conduct of monetary policy, the Bank will continue with "Quantitative and Qualitative Monetary Easing (QQE) with Yield Curve Control," aiming to achieve the price stability target of 2 percent, as long as it is necessary for maintaining that target in a stable manner.
 It will continue expanding the monetary base until the year-on-year rate of increase in the observed CPI (all items less fresh food) exceeds 2 percent and stays above the target in a stable manner.
 The Bank will make policy adjustments as appropriate, taking account of developments in economic activity and prices as well as financial conditions, with a view to maintaining the momentum toward achieving the price stability target.

-1 The text of "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on July 19 and 20, 2017.
+&lt;sup>1 The text of "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on October 30 and 31, 2017.

-2 The July 2017 Outlook for Economic Activity and Prices (Outlook Report) assumes that the consumption tax will be raised to 10 percent in October 2019 and that a reduced tax rate will be applied to food and beverages -- excluding alcohol and dining-out -- and newspapers.
+&lt;sup>2 The October 2017 Outlook for Economic Activity and Prices (Outlook Report) assumes that the consumption tax will be raised to 10 percent in October 2019 and that a reduced tax rate will be applied to food and beverages -- excluding alcohol and dining-out -- and newspapers.